shom-fr/xoa/doc/indepth.meta.rst

 .. _indepth.meta.hycom:

-Example: decoding and merging Hycom splitted outputs
+Example: decoding and merging Hycom split outputs
 ====================================================

-At Shom, the Hycom model outputs are splitted into separate files, one for each variable.
+At Shom, the Hycom model outputs are split into separate files, one for each variable.
 Conflicts may occur when using variables that are not at the same staggered grid location, since all variables are stored with dimensions ``(y, x)`` and ``lon`` and ``lat`` coordinates, all with the same name.